galaxyxone/openlinks/README.md

 ### for some reason this is not working right now- fixing ASAP

-- configure your web3.storage account
+[https://web3.storage] Configure your Web3.Storage account
-- add your api key to the .env file found in project repo(fix asap)
+- copy/paste your Web3.Storage API key to the .env file found in project repo(fix asap)
 - npm install
 - npm start